 Sumita Choudhury

-Professor and Chair of History on the Evalyn Clark Chair
+Professor of History on the Evalyn Clark Chair

 A person with short brown hair and pink lipstick wearing a gray shirt and black and red scarf against a gray background, smiling at the viewer.